 The Host Resources Deep Dive book by Frank Denneman and Niels Hagoort has been one of the most widely anticipated books in the VMware community - previous deep dive books by Frank (co-authored with Duncan Epping), tantalising blog posts and captivating presentations have whet the appetite for the last year or so.
 Having sat through some of these presentations at VMUGs and VMworld I can tell you the depth and understanding that the authors bring to the table is immense.

-<img class=“size-thumbnail wp-image-8092 alignright” src=“/images/2017/04/echo.jpeg” alt=“” width=“150” height=“150” and having everything wake up for me is really cool.
-I already have a vRealize Orchestrator workflow to shutdown my workload cluster.
-What I want to do is trigger that by a voice command from Alexa.
 Now, the correct and proper thing to do here would be to create a new Alexa skill, write the function in Lambda and connect that to my Orchestrator REST API and execute the workflow.
+That way I could control the “intents” and “utterances” and have verbal feedback.